 - I am a final year student of a sub-degree programme.
-Can I apply for credit exemption or advanced year entry via your Year 3 Direct Admission Scheme?
+Can I apply for credit transfer or senior year entry via direct application?

-- Should I be regarded as a local applicant or a non-local applicant?
+- How do I know whether I am a local student or a non-local student?

 - What are the estimated expenses for a non-local student studying in the Institute per year?

 - What are the differences between government-funded and self-financed undergraduate programmes?

 - If I am a Hong Kong citizen studying overseas or currently attending high school in an international school in Hong Kong, will I be regarded as a non-local applicant?

 - Can a non-local student be allowed to stay in Hong Kong after graduation?